Arthrogryposis multiplex congenita

 - Amyoplasia congenita

 - Congenital amyoplasia

 On this page

-Arthrogryposis multiplex congenita (AMC) is not inherited in most cases, but it is thought to have a genetic cause in about 30% of affected individuals.
-Genetic disorders sometimes associated with AMC include some connective tissue disorders; muscle disorders such as muscular dystrophies or congenital myopathies; and certain mitochondrial disorders.
-Depending on the genetic condition, it may be inherited in an autosomal recessive, autosomal dominant or X-linked manner.
-AMC may also be associated with certain chromosome disorders, such as trisomy 18.
+Arthrogryposis multiplex congenita (AMC) is not inherited in most cases; however, a genetic cause can be identified in about 30% of affected people.
+It can be a component of many different genetic conditions, including those caused by a single gene change or a chromosomal abnormality, such as trisomy 18.
+Genetic conditions sometimes associated with AMC include some connective tissue disorders; muscle disorders such as muscular dystrophies or congenital myopathies; and certain mitochondrial disorders.
+Depending on the underlying genetic cause, it may be inherited in an autosomal recessive, autosomal dominant or X-linked manner.
 Some cases are thought to have multifactorial inheritance, which means that both genetic and environmental factors may play a role in causing the condition.

 - Arthrogryposis: What it is and how it is treated.
 A National Support Group for Arthrogryposis Multiplex Congenita (AVENUES). http://www.avenuesforamc.com/publications/pamphlet.htm.
 Accessed 10/15/2013.